 I was suddenly snapped back to reality and the fact that I would need to make my way to the airport to catch my plane home soon, I finished off the last bites of my croissant and called for l’addition sil vous plait.
 As I stepped into the taxi that would take me to the airport, I thought it’s not goodbye Paris its see you again soon.
 Who or what could ever keep me away from this place?

-From walking along the Avenue des Champs-Élysées, to getting lost in the back streets, buying fresh food from the local markets, escaping the tourists and discovering the character and charm to be found in the different arrondissements in Paris it is easy to get absorbed into this city.
+From walking along the Avenue des Champs-Élysées, to getting lost in the back streets, buying fresh food from the local markets, exploring historic sites, escaping the tourists and discovering the character and charm to be found in the different arrondissements in Paris it is easy to get absorbed into this city.
 Being surrounded by history, art, places to photograph, my favorite foods, the nuances of French culture, and conversation with new acquaintances, this is why I will always return.